Captain of Your Ship: Background

 Young said of this period: "I accompanied them to Top of the Pops ...[and]...attended the reception for their hit single "Captain of Your Ship", along with John Lennon and Ringo at the Revolution Club in London.
 I met half the Beatles at our own reception..."

 The single had releases in many European countries, as well as Australia and Rhodesia.

-The B-side "Toom-Toom is a Little Boy" appears on a rare EP released in pre-revolutionary Iran in 1968, alongside tracks by Dave Dee, Dozy, Beaky, Mick and Tich, Otis Redding and Tommy James.
+The B-side "Toom-Toom is a Little Boy" appears on a rare EP released in pre-revolutionary Iran in 1968, alongside tracks by Dave Dee, Dozy, Beaky, Mick & Tich, Otis Redding and Tommy James.

 "Captain of Your Ship" remains a popular oldie in the UK, and it has been re-released there three times.
 It was first re-released on Bell Records in 1972 to coincide with the release of a new cover version by Reparata of "Octopus's Garden", then again as B-side in January 1985 on the Old Gold label as OG 9504, with the A-side, "Keep On", by Bruce Channel.
-Most recently, it was included as the B-side on a March 2016 UK re-release of Reparata and the Delrons' "Panic" on the Outta Sight label, which specialises in Northern Soul reissues.
+Most recently, it was included as the B-side on a March 2016 UK re-release of Reparata and the Delrons' "Panic" on the Outta Sight label, which specialises in Northern soul reissues.

 Versions

 Also in 1968, the JSO (John Schroeder Orchestra) released a version of the song.

 The song appeared in the 1990s in an advert for Müller Rice with changed lyrics.
-In the same year it was sampled in Betty Boo's Doin' The Do.
+In the same year it was sampled in Betty Boo's single, "Doin' the Do".